mksaraf/kubernetes-lab-tutorial/content/apiserver.md

 The API Server is the central touch point for a Kubernetes cluster that is accessed by all users.
 The API server implements a RESTful API over HTTP(S), it performs all API operations and is responsible for storing API objects into a persistent storage backend, i.e. the etcd kay-value distributed database.

 ## Accessing the APIs Server
+There are many ways to access the API server through its RESTful interface.
+In this section, we'll see few.

+### Accessing through a proxy
-To make easy to explore the API server through its RESTful interface, run the ``kubectl`` tool in proxy mode to expose an unauthenticated API server on ``localhost:8080`` using the following command:
+To make easy to explore the API server run the ``kubectl`` tool in proxy mode to expose an unauthenticated API server on ``localhost:8080`` using the following command:

     kubectl proxy --port=8080 &